How to Grow a Geranium Plant from a Cutting

 The first step in transplanting a geranium is to fill your new pots with potting soil, leaving an inch or two at the top so the soil will not overflow when you water the plant.

-The third step in transplanting a geranium is to trim leaves away from the bottom of your cutting, so you have a few inches of the cutting that can serve as the root for your new plant.
+The third step in transplanting a geranium is to trim leaves away from the bottom of your cutting, so you have a few inches of the cutting which can serve as the root for your new plant.

 This is the Brand of Root Stimulant That I Use